destiny-evidence/destiny-repository/docs/procedures/deduplication.rst

 Exact Duplicates
 ----------------

-Exact duplicates are references which are wholly represented by an existing reference in the repository.
+Exact duplicates are references which are wholly represented (superset) by an existing reference in the repository.
 This does not form part of the main deduplication flow, but provides an early-exit optimisation for importers and enhancement processors.

 Exact duplication is performed on individual references, not the deduplicated projection.
 This preserves any implied contextual information from the incoming reference.